 Step 1.
-Help the person follow the practical steps listed in the section before this, titled, "Practical Steps to Become a Spiritual Parent."
-When the person has established a group like this, help them be faithful to continue it.
-It's good for spiritual parents to continue helping their spiritual children.
+Follow the practical steps listed in the section before this, titled, "Practical Steps to Become a Spiritual Parent."
+Continue to regularly help others grow.
+If you are helping a group of people, it's good for spiritual parents to continue helping their spiritual children.

 Step 2.
-Help the person work through Book 1, "Basics about God."
-Discuss each subject with them and help them record their observations in the manual as described in the instructions at the beginning of the manual.
+Help a person in your group grow with God by helping them learn Book 1, "Basics about God."
+Discuss each subject with them and help them record their observations in the journal section of the manual as described in the instructions at the beginning of the manual.
 It is a workbook that will help them grow in their understanding of God and the whole Bible, which will provide a strong foundation for their life-long relationship with him.
 The manual is a tool they can use for the rest of their life.

 Step 3.
-Help the person through Book 2, "Basics of God's Training."
-This could take many months and even years to complete.
-The important thing is to help the person practice the principles taught in each of the 15 Basics so that each one becomes part of their normal lifestyle.
+Help the same person through Book 2, "Basics of God's Training."
+No one will ever be done learning those 15 character qualities, but the important thing is to help the person practice the principles taught in each of the 15 Basics so that they can continually make progress.
 Every person's life continues to change in many ways, so there will always be new ways to apply each of these principles.
-That is why these are the essential "Basics" for the rest of our lives!
+That is why these are the essential "Basics" for all of our lives!
 There is a summary page near the end of the manual titled, "Characteristics of a Christ-follower who is practicing the Basics".
 This will help give an idea for how many of these principles should be applied to normal life.
-(Note: Do not merely focus on this page, but help the person understand and apply the Bible passages that explain each of the 15 Basics.)
+(Note: Do not merely focus on that page's summary, but help the person understand and apply the Bible passages that explain each of the 15 Basics.)

 Step 4.
-Help the person understand and apply the Biblical principles of Marriage and Family as described in this manual, Book 3, "The Basics of Family."
+Help the same person understand and apply the Biblical principles of Marriage and Family as described in this manual, Book 3, "The Basics of Family."
 This manual is also a tool to be used for a lifetime.